djtersteegc/zx-spectrum-cases/README.md

 ![](images/keyboard-assembled.jpg)

-If you're feeling extra thifty, or just like the look, you can also use the keyboard-tray-minimal option that doesn't have a bezel or insert, and instead bolts the keyboard to the tray from above with four M3x6 screws and nuts.
+If you're feeling extra thifty, or just like the look, you can also use the keyboard-tray-minimal files that do not have a bezel or insert, and instead bolts the keyboard to the tray from above with four M3x6 screws and nuts.
 This one can be printed face down on the print bed without any supports.

 ![](images/keyboard-minimal.jpg)